kubernetes-sigs/external-dns/docs/proposal/multi-target.md

     c.
 Change Endpoint struct to support multiple targets - based on #326 - integrate it with new `plan` @sethpollack

     d.
-Make sure new endpoint format can still be used in providers which have only partial support for multi targets **TODO**: how ?
+Make sure new endpoint format can still be used in providers which have only partial support for multi targets ~~**TODO**: how ?~~ .
+This is to be done by simply using first target in the targets list.

     e.
 Add support for multi target which are already addressed in #326.
 It goes alongside c. and can be based on the same PR @sethpollack.
 New providers added since then should maintain same functionality.